In the realm of divination practices, scrying stands out as one of the most intriguing and visually captivating methods.

 From a psychological standpoint, the act of focusing intently on a reflective surface may induce a mild trance state, making it easier to access deeper levels of consciousness.
 This state of focused relaxation can enhance creativity and intuition, potentially leading to insights that might not arise during normal waking consciousness.

 Some psychologists compare the scrying experience to the phenomenon of pareidolia, where the mind perceives patterns or images in random stimuli (like seeing shapes in clouds).
-In scrying, this tendency is deliberately harnessed for divinatory purposes.
+Scryers deliberately harness this tendency for divinatory purposes.

 Connection to the Subconscious